-The ionization pathway for detection of O_3 with $O_2^-(H_2O)n$ reagent ion chemistry differs from typical chemical ionization schemes, in that it involves a two-step reaction of charge transfer to ozone forming O_3^- , which then reacts with O_2 to form the detected CO3 product (R4-R5).
-Therefore, we assessed the impact of CO2 mixing ratio in the sample flow on O3 sensitivity as shown in Fig. 4.
-Calibration curves were generated by diluting ozone in dry UHP N2 and mixing in a flow of variable CO2 (Airgas, Bone Dry Grade) mixing ratios before sampling.
-At nominally 0 ppmv CO_2 , the O_3^- ionization product (-48 m/Q) was detected with sensitivity of 14 ± 2 ncps pptv-1 and the CO3 product (-60 m/Q) at 5 ± 1 ncps pptv-1.
-For CO2 mixing ratios from 60 to 500 ppmv, the O_3^- signal is less than 1% of the CO_3^- product and the sensitivity at the CO_3^- product is independent of CO_2 within the uncertainty.
-The presence of a significant fraction (36%) of the CO3 product with nominally 0 ppmv CO2 suggests the presence of a slight leak rate of CO2 via diffusion through the perfluoroalkoxy alkane (PFA) tubing, or CO2 contamination in the UHP N2 supply.
-The manufacturer stated upper limit of CO2 in the UHP N2 is 1 ppmv which we take to be the lower limit achievable in our system.
-A CO2 mixing ratio of only 1 ppmv is still an order of magnitude excess relative to a high end ambient O_3 mixing ratio of 100 ppbv.
-An exponential fit of the O_3^- product vs CO_2 indicates that O_3^- makes up less than 1% of the detected ozone at CO2 mixing ratios greater than 10 ppmv.
-This suggests ambient samples will always have a substantial excess of CO2 necessary to drive the reaction completely to the CO3 product.
-The measured flat response from 60-500 ppmv CO2 indicates that natural variability in ambient CO2 will have negligible impact on ambient measurements of ozone.
-No other analytes analyzed with the Ox-CIMS show a CO2 mixing ratio dependence, demonstrating CO2 is uniquely involved in this mechanism and is not a general feature of the oxygen-anion chemistry.
-All other reported laboratory calibrations reported here were performed at CO2 mixing ratios of 380 ppmv and all reported sensitivities are for the CO3 product.
-This CO2 dependence also requires careful consideration during instrument background determinations by UHP N2 overflow which is discussed in Section 2.8.
+The ionization pathway for detection of O_3 with $O_2^{-}(H_2O)n$ reagent ion chemistry differs from typical chemical ionization schemes in that it involves a two-step reaction of charge transfer to ozone-forming O_3^- , which then reacts with CO_2 to form the detected CO_3^- product (Reactions R4-R5).
+Therefore, we assessed the impact of the CO_2 mixing ratio in the sample flow on O3 sensitivity as shown in Fig. 4.
+Calibration curves were generated by diluting ozone in dry UHP N_2 and mixing in a flow of variable CO_2 (Airgas, Bone Dry grade) mixing ratios before sampling.
+At nominally 0 ppmv CO2, the O3- ionization product (-48 m/Q) was detected with a sensitivity of $14 \pm 2 \text{ ncps pptv}^{-1}$ and the CO3 product (-60 m/Q) at 5 ± 1 ncps pptv-1.
+For CO2 mixing ratios from 60 to 500 ppmv, the O_3^- signal is less than 1 % of the CO_3^- product, and the sensitivity of the CO_3^- product is independent of CO2 within the uncertainty range.
+The presence of a significant fraction (36 %) of the CO_3^- product with nominally 0 ppmv CO2 suggests the presence of a slight leak rate of CO2 via diffusion through the perfluoroalkoxy alkane (PFA) tubing or CO2 contamination in the UHP N2 supply.
+The manufacturer's stated upper limit of CO2 in the UHP N2 is 1 ppmv which we take to be the lower limit achievable in our system.
+A CO2 mixing ratio of only 1 ppmv is still an order of magnitude excess relative to a high end ambient O3 mixing ratio of 100 ppbv.
+An exponential fit of the O_3^- product vs. CO_2 indicates that O_3^- makes up less than 1 % of the detected ozone at CO2 mixing ratios greater than 10 ppmv.
+This suggests ambient samples will always have a substantial excess of CO2 necessary to drive the reaction completely to the CO_3^- product.
+The measured flat response from 60 to 500 ppmv CO2 indicates that natural variability in ambient CO2 will have negligible impact on ambient measurements of ozone.
+No other analytes that we have calibrated for with the Ox-CIMS (HCOOH, HNO3, H2O2) have shown a CO_2 mixing ratio dependence, suggesting that CO_2 may be uniquely involved in the detection of O_3 and is not a general feature of the oxygen anion chemistry.
+All other reported laboratory calibrations reported here were performed at CO2 mixing ratios of 380 ppmv, and all reported sensitivities are for the CO_3^- product.
+This CO_2 dependence also requires careful consideration during instrument background determinations by UHP N2 overflow which is discussed in Sect.
+2.8.